1912 Copa de Honor MCBA Final: Overview

 The 1912 edition was contested by 10 clubs, 5 within Buenos Aires Province and 5 from Liga Rosarina de Football participating in the competition.
 Playing in a single-elimination tournament, Racing beat River Plate (3–0 in Dársena Sur), Estudiantes (BA) (5–0 in Avellaneda), and Club Atlético Provincial (6–1 in Rosario) to reach the final.

-On the other side, Newell's beat Rosario Central (5–3), and achieved another easy win against Argentino de Rosario (7–0) paving its road to the final in Avellaneda.
+On the other side, Newell's beat Rosario Central (5–3), and achieved another easy win against C.A.
+Argentino (7–0) paving its road to the final in Avellaneda.

 The final was held in Estadio Racing Club in 1912, where Racing beat Newell's won 3–0, with goals by Alberto Ohaco (2) and Alberto Marcovecchio.